Loki Season 2: Release date, cast, & everything we know

 Loki Season 2: Is there a release date?

-Marvel Studios has confirmed that Loki Season 2 will release on October 6, 2023.
-Much like the first season, episodes will release on a weekly schedule.
+Marvel Studios has confirmed that Loki Season 2 will be released on October 5, 2023, at 6 PM PT.
+Much like the first season, the six episodes will premiere on a weekly schedule.

 Loki Season 2 cast: Who’s returning for the next season?

-In terms of new casting, of the biggest casting coups of Season 2 is Everything Everywhere All at Once star Ke Huy Quan, best known for playing Data in The Goonies and Short Round in Indiana Jones.
+In terms of new casting, of the biggest of Season 2 is Everything Everywhere All at Once star Ke Huy Quan, who will be playing Ouroboros, said to be in charge of all technology issued and developed at the TV.

 In terms of the crew, earlier showrunner Kate Herron has departed for Season 2.
 “I’m really happy to watch it as a fan next season.
 I just think I’m proud of what we did here and I’ve given it my all,” she told Deadline.